Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/09_commandline/Readme.md

  - **When?**
 Right now. (also, it existed before GUIs).
  - **Who?**
-You: the biologist, analyzer of data, benefactor of open source.
+You: the biologist, analyzer of data, the user of open source.
  - **Where?**
    - On Mac: search (cmd-space) for Terminal, or go to Applications/Utilities
    -  On Windows: open your linux subsystem app.